 In British Columbia, the temporary personal income tax rate of 16.8% for income over $150,000 expired on Dec 31, 2015.
 As a result, this personal income tax bracket no longer exists, and the province currently has just five brackets rather than six.
 The rest of the tax brackets have also shifted slightly for the 2016 tax year.

-British Columbia Personal Income Tax Rates as of 2016
+British Columbia Personal Tax Brackets as of 2018

 - 5.06% on income from $0 to $38,210